 - One of Fallout 3's companions is a Mister Gutsy robot named Sgt.
 RL-3.
 The Mothership Zeta add-on has Guardian Drones, which the player can make use of with the Drone Controller.
 Operation Anchorage features Chinese Spider Drones.
 In the final mission of Broken Steel, the Sentry Bots can be reprogrammed via terminal to fight on your side, although if you hit any of them with friendly fire, they will all turn hostile once again.

 - The Robot Buddy ED-E in Fallout: New Vegas has this function, along with mobile storage and crafting tools.
 Ulysses, the boss of Lonesome Road, is supported by a pair of respawning Eyebots, which also provide repair and healing services to him.

 - Wizball has the Catelite, a power-up cat which can shoot at enemies and, more importantly, can collect the paint drops some of them leave behind when they are defeated.

-- Risk Of Rain has robot drones that the player can use gold to repair, theywill fly around the player and shoot any enemy in range.
-After taking enough damage they will breakdown and have to be repaired, which costs more money each time.
+- Risk Of Rain has robot drones that the player can use gold to repair, they will fly around the player and shoot at any enemy in range or heal them.
+After taking enough damage they will break down and have to be repaired, which costs more money each time.